mikaelklingstam/homeassistant-public/documentation/version 1.3/Functions_And_Settings_1_3.md

 ---

-## Placeholder – Task 11 functions/settings
+## Task 11 functions/settings (Placeholder)

-Details for Task 11 will be documented here once the feature is defined and scoped.
+Details for Task 11 will be documented here once the feature is defined and scoped to the HomeAssistant 1.3 baseline.

 ---